How to Increase Reviews Fast (Without Begging) | GenM AI Answers

 Should I ask by text or email?

 Text usually converts faster, but email works well for certain industries.
 The best approach is the one you can run consistently.
-If you can do both, send the first ask via text and follow up via email (or vice versa).
+If you can do both, use a simple sequence and keep the message short.

 What if someone had a bad experience?

 Route it immediately.
 Respond quickly, resolve the issue, and follow up privately.
-Protecting trust is more important than “more reviews.”
+Protecting trust is more important than getting more reviews.

 Is it okay to offer incentives for reviews?